hhandika/segui/website/docs/intro.md

 **Thank you for using SEGUL!** 🙏🏻

-We have developed **SEGUL (Sequence and Genomics Utilities)** to address the need for a high-performance and accessible phylogenomic tool.
-This program is designed to be fast, memory-efficient, cross-platform, and user-friendly.
+We develop **SEGUL (Sequence and Genomics Utilities)** to address the need for a high-performance and accessible phylogenomic tool.
+It is designed to be fast, memory-efficient, cross-platform, and user-friendly.
 It is particularly well-suited for large-scale phylogenomic projects, especially those involving thousands of loci and hundreds of samples.
 Additionally, SEGUL is capable of handling small Sanger sequences effectively.

 ## Citation